the9000/h-number-runs/README.md

 and _k_ is the length of the run to detect. _O(k)_ RAM is strictly enough, provided that we stream in the sequence and stream out the results.

-Tje Python implementation plays with iterators and should well with very long input sequences without allocating much RAM.
+The Python implementation plays with iterators and should well with very long input sequences without allocating much RAM.

 The Haskell implementation plays with pattern matching; it also should run